 - 1. There will be two divisions: Club/Group and Individual. - 2.
 All 4-H members may enter once as an individual and/or once with a group. - 3.
-Acts can be no longer than five minutes.

-4. Pre-registration is encouraged but not required.
+Acts can be no longer than five minutes. - Pre-registration is encouraged but not required.
 You can pre-register at the following link: go.illinois.edu/McLeanShareTheFun.
-If you do not pre-register, arrive by 6:45 p.m. the day of the event.

-5. Premiums paid out to groups and individuals by McLean County Timeless Clovers Alumni
+If you do not pre-register, arrive by 6:45 p.m. the day of the event. - 5.
+Premiums paid out by McLean County Timeless Clovers Alumni